Juvenile cases heard by the Court

 Juvenile delinquency cases

 Juveniles are delinquent if they commit an act which is in violation of Arkansas law and the court determines that the juvenile did, in fact, commit the act.
-Once a Juvenile is found delinquent, the Court will sentence the Juvenile to one or more of the following:
+Once a Juvenile is found delinquent, the Court will adjudicate the Juvenile to one or more of the following:

 - Long or short term residential treatment (for alcohol/drug abuse, sexual abuse, or mental instability)

 - Up to 90 days in the juvenile detention center

 - Commitment to the Division of Youth Services